-Another problem is that hot-dipped galvanization may contain chromium or lead residues, especially if it’s an old workpiece.
+Another problem is that hot-dipped galvanization may contain chromium or lead residues, especially if it’s old.
 For example, old galvanized fence posts that need repairing.
-These elements are more harmful than zinc, even in tiny quantities.
+These elements are more harmful than zinc.

 The coating of electrogalvanized steel is almost pure zinc, without other toxic elements.
 As a result, these fumes are less harmful compared to the hot-dipped method.

 Another thing to mention is that every time a welder gets metal fume fever, he becomes more sensitive.
 So the next time, an even lower fume amount can result in the same symptoms.